samuelcolvin/Bokeh.jl/doc/other/bokeh_bindings.md

 [Bokeh](http://bokeh.pydata.org/) is a plotting library which allows you generate web based visualisations.

-Unlike other Javascript & HTML5 plotting libraries Bokehjs is designed to allow visualisations to be created from other languages.
+Unlike other JavaScript & HTML5 plotting libraries Bokehjs is designed to allow visualisations to be created from other languages.
 The primary bindings for Bokeh are written in Python however it should be possible to use Bokeh from any language.

 As well as Python there are currently [Julia](https://github.com/samuelcolvin/Bokeh.jl) and [Scala](https://github.com/mattpap/bokeh-scala) bindings being developed.